johnpapa/angular-styleguide/README.md

     *Why?*: Intra-App features such as shared data services become easy to locate and share from within `app.core` (choose your favorite name for this module).

     Note: This is a strategy for consistency.
 There are many good options here.
-Choose one that is consistent, follows AngularJS's dependency rules, and is easy to maintain and scale.
+Choose one that is consistent, follows Angular's dependency rules, and is easy to maintain and scale.

     > My structures vary slightly between projects but they all follow these guidelines for structure and modularity.
 The implementation may vary depending on the features and the team.
 In other words, don't get hung up on an exact like-for-like structure but do justify your structure using consistency, maintainability, and efficiency in mind.